net-tools/mailing/README.md

 // active strategy
 $ms = 'SMTP:params1';

-// create the facade object, creating a list of sending strategies proxies (we don't create real `MailSenders\MailSenderIntf` objects), thanks to json data
+// create the facade object, through a list of sending strategies proxies (we don't create real `MailSenders\MailSenderIntf` objects), described with json structure
 $f = MailSendersFacade\Facade::facadeProxiesFromJson($msenders, $msdata, $ms);

-// ... do some stuff such as listing mail senders, etc.
+// ... do some stuff such as listing mail senders

 // now, get the active mail sender and create the concrete `MailSenders\MailSenderIntf` object, passing it to Mailer constructor
 $m = new Mailer($f->getActiveMailSender());
 ```

+The typical use case of `MailSendersFacade` class is :
+- listing mail sending strategies to the end-user : call `getProxies()` method on `Facade` object
+- get the current mail sending strategy proxy : call `getActiveProxy()` method on `Facade` object
+- get a real MailSender object, based on the current strategy proxy, initialized with required parameters : call `getActiveMailSender()` method on `Facade` object (the parameters defined in the Json data are automatically applied)

+A word about proxies here.
+In this facade design pattern, we list mail sending strategies (use case : present a list of strategies and allow the end-user to choose one) ; however, creating real instances of MailSender classes (such as `MailSenders\SMTP`) is not really useful here, as we only want a list of strategies and their parameters, nothing less, nothing more.
+So we use proxies, that is to say objects standing for the real sending strategies in the facade design pattern ; those proxies are lightweight, so this is perfect for the use case.
+We also have a special kind of proxies, `Proxies\Quota` class, that makes it possible to log each mail sent with the strategy and computes quotas (the implementation of quotas has to be coded, but we provide a `PdoQuotaInterface` that may be a start to log on a database).
+When we do need the real mail sending strategy, we call `getMailSender()` on a proxy object, it creates the real object based on parameters provided un json data, and we get an object ready to use with `Mailer` constructor.